omab/python-social-auth/docs/backends/google.rst

 Google OAuth
 ------------

+.. attention:: **Google OAuth deprecation**
+   Important: OAuth 1.0 was officially deprecated on April 20, 2012, and will be shut down on April 20, 2015.
+We encourage you to migrate to any of the other protocols.

 Google provides ``Consumer Key`` and ``Consumer Secret`` keys to registered applications, but also allows unregistered application to use their authorization system with, but beware that this method will display a security banner to the